angellgunn/alternate-silversurfer/content/b-o-c.md

-:   *\'What changes can a neuron undergo (in any of its component parts)
+> *'What changes can a neuron undergo (in any of its component parts)
 > which it can maintain constant for a certain time, and*

-:   *\'What organization of the nervous system would permit continuous
+> *'What organization of the nervous system would permit continuous
 > changes in the relative activity of its anatomical components, as
 > a result of different concomitances in their activity, and still
 > permit the synthesis of a conduct that is defined only by the
 > states of relative neuronal activity that it generates, and not by
-    > the components used?\'.*
+> the components used?'.*

-\(5) The nervous system is a strictly deterministic system whose structure specifies the possible modes of conduct that may emerge (be synthesized) from its functioning in a manner that varies according to the species, and the reactive perspective from which these modes of conduct may emerge.
-The reactive perspective, which the observer would call the emotional tone, does not specify a particular conduct, but determines the nature (aggressive, fearful, timid, etc.) of the course of the interaction \[Cf. Kilmer, McCulloch and Blum, 1968\].
+(5) The nervous system is a strictly deterministic system whose structure specifies the possible modes of conduct that may emerge (be synthesized) from its functioning in a manner that varies according to the species, and the reactive perspective from which these modes of conduct may emerge.
+The reactive perspective, which the observer would call the emotional tone, does not specify a particular conduct, but determines the nature (aggressive, fearful, timid, etc.) of the course of the interaction [Cf. Kilmer, McCulloch and Blum, 1968].
 Changes during development, maturation, hormonal action, drugs, or learning, do not modify the deterministic character of this organization but change the capacity that the system has at any moment to synthesize behavior.